Mokon/mnet/README.md

 mnet uses gtest for unit tests.

 ##Contributing
 Please consider contributing.
-Individual applications will have sections on what needs to be done.
+Individual applications have sections on what needs to be done.